HabanaAI/Setup_and_Install/README.md

 <br />

-## Install TF/Horovod Habana python packages
+## Install TF/Horovod Habana packages
 This section describes how to obtain and install the TensorFlow software package.
 The package consists of two main components:

 Base **habana-tensorflow** Python package - Libraries and modules needed to execute TensorFlow on a **single Gaudi** device.